zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 (4) Other information

+(A) The zip file of Sentiment_Analysis_BERT_Model_Evaluation.ipynb can preserve the model evaluation visualizations and is located at https://github.com/yunhonghe/realtime_dreamer/blob/main/notebooks/Sentiment_Analysis_BERT_Model_Evaluation.7z

+(B) The sentiment analysis pipeline is located at https://github.com/yunhonghe/realtime_dreamer.
+The https://github.com/yunhonghe/realtime_dreamer/blob/main/sentiment_analysis.sh is used to run the pipeline.

-(A) Below are the links for the sentiment analysis BERT models.
+(C) Below are the links for the sentiment analysis BERT models.

 (a) The link to /models/sentiment_analysis_best_bert_model.model is https://drive.google.com/file/d/1ndzGpSsbzQ5mYRXkPMmzzg6bJmLLlD3q/view?usp=sharing

 (b) The link to /models/sentiment_analysis_trituenhantaoio_train_data_provided_by_Yunhong He_NLP_Epoch10.model is  https://drive.google.com/file/d/1ffLZd2jr5CGxGweuBq2bcM6lzIca66JB/view?usp=sharing

-(B) Sample files:
+(D) Sample files:

 (a) Customer review label dataset at C:\Users\heyun\Capstone\realtime_dreamer\data\processed\sentiment_analysis_reviews_label.xlsx is the small sample of the file '/content/drive/MyDrive/Realtime Dreamer/train reviews.xlsx' used in notebooks\Sentiment_Analysis_BERT_Model_Evaluation.ipynb.
 Column "emotion" is labeled by Yunhong He using the keyword search method to select positive and negative customer reviews after an eye scan.

 (b) Customer reviews dataset at C:\Users\heyun\Capstone\realtime_dreamer\data\processed\Git_mockup_reviews_processed.xlsx is the small sample of the customer review file 'drive/MyDrive/Realtime Dreamer/Tefal Lazada Product Reviews in TTL202207_Updated_Good_Bad.xlsx' used in notebooks\Sentiment_Analysis_BERT_Model_Evaluation.ipynb.
 Column "Comment classified Type 1" is labeled by the Vietnamese team.

-(c) BERT model evaluation files:
+(E) BERT model evaluation files:

 Sentiment analysis model evaluation files are generated in Sentiment_Analysis_BERT_Model_Evaluation.ipynb and Sentiment_Analysis_BERT_Model_Evaluation.zip, and are used to produce BERT model evaluation visualizations, located at https://github.com/yunhonghe/realtime_dreamer/tree/main/data/interim